BonneGueule line: Loro Piana wool suits

 And of course, a high armhole to keep clean lines and good freedom of movement.

-Slightly tightened straight pants
+Slightly tight straight pants

 Classic and timeless.